ElisaNguyen/tsa-explanations/README.md

-# Temporal Spike Attribution - A local feature-based explanation for Spiking Neural Networks
+# Temporal Spike Attribution - A local feature-based explanation for temporally coded Spiking Neural Networks

 This repository contains the Python 3 code for Temporal Spike Attribution (TSA), a method to extract feature attribution explanations for temporally coded Spiking Neural Network.